EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 ### Settings files location

-[ToDo: explain where to find the Oscilloscope settings file] Based on the operating system, users can find the settings files in the following locations, :
+Based on the operating system, users can find the settings files in the following locations:
 - For Windows users(Users will also need to give the file "write privileges".
 Check out this [FAQ](https://www.reddit.com/r/EmotiBit/comments/urp7dq/how_do_i_edit_files_installed_by_emotibit/) to learn how):
   - `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data\`
 - For mac users